-SculptGL is a free 3D sculpting tool that can be used in the browser.
+SculptGL is a free 3D sculpting tool that can be used with any web browser.

-No registration or download is required to use it, and anyone can easily sculpt a model by simply accessing the URL of SculptGL.
+No registration or download is required to use it.
+Anyone can easily sculpt a model by simply accessing the URL for SculptGL.

-This software allows you to sculpt an object with brushes, add creases on and paint.
-In addition, it supports pressure-sensitive tablets.
+This online software allows you to sculpt an object using tools like brushes, creases, etc. This software also supports pressure-sensitive tablets.

 SculptGL – A WebGL sculpting app – stephaneginier

-You operate SculptGL with the mouse, so prepare it in advance.
+You will need to operate SculptGL with a mouse, so prepare this in advance.

-You can display language by selecting ‘Language’ in the top menu.
+You can change languages by selecting ‘Language’ in the top menu.

 You can delete the generated scene by selecting ‘Clear scene’.

-Please be aware that you cannot restore it with ‘undo (Ctrl+Z)’ after you execute this ‘Clear scene’ command.
+Please be aware that you cannot restore it with ‘undo (Ctrl+Z)’ after you execute the ‘Clear scene’ command.

 You can switch views with the ‘View’ buttons.
-You can easily access them with their shortcuts.
+You can easily access them with shortcuts.

-Although it’s not shown in the screenshot below, you can display wireframe on the entire object by pressing the ‘W’ key, and the translate tool by pressing the ‘E’ key.
+Although it’s not shown in the screenshot below, you can display a wireframe on the entire object by pressing the ‘W’ key and the translate tool by pressing the ‘E’ key.

-In the ‘Extra UI’ tab, you can change the colour of the entire window.
-Be aware that you can change it just temporarily, so you cannot save the colour setting.
+In the ‘Extra UI’ tab, you can change the color of the entire window.
+Be aware that you can change it just temporarily, you cannot save this color setting.

 In the ‘Tablet pressure’ tab, you can adjust the pressure sensitivity of your pen tablet.

 When you don’t have a tablet connected, the parameters on this tab do nothing.
-So, in that case, set up the brush by adjusting the radius etc. on the ‘SCULPTING & PAINTING’ tab on the right.
+If you are not using a tablet device, you can set up the brush by adjusting the radius etc. on the ‘SCULPTING & PAINTING’ tab on the right.